Jean Marie Okwo Bele

-Jean Marie Okwo-Bele (born 23 February 1957 in the small town of Beno, in Bagata Territory, Belgian Congo (now the Democratic Republic of the Congo)) is a Congolese physician, public health expert and former Director of the Department of Immunization, Vaccines and Biologicals of the World Health Organization (WHO) (2004-2017, Retired).
+Jean Marie Okwo-Bele is a Congolese physician, public health expert and former Director of the Department of Immunization, Vaccines and Biologicals of the World Health Organization (WHO) (2004-2017, Retired).

 Okwo-Bele currently serves as Director on the Board of Trustees of the International Vaccine Institute (IVI) and is a member of the Leadership Coalition Group of the World Federation of Public Health Associations.
 In the recent years, he served on WHO emergency panels such as the WHO Review Committee on the Functioning of the International Health Regulations (2005) during the COVID-19 response and the WHO Emergency Committee on Ebola Virus Disease Outbreaks.

 Early life and education

+Jean was born on 23 February 1957 in the small town of Beno, in Bagata Territory, Belgian Congo (now the Democratic Republic of the Congo.

-Okwo-Bele grew up in Bandundu, a small town in Western DRC, where he received his high school education at the College Saint-Paul, a Catholic priesthood school.).[4]
-In 1981, he obtained his Medical Degree from the Kinshasa Campus of the University of Zaïre (now University of Kinshasa).
+Okwo-Bele grew up in Bandundu, a small town in Western DRC, where he received his high school education at the College Saint-Paul, a Catholic priesthood school.
+In 1981, he obtained his medical degree from the Kinshasa Campus of the University of Zaïre (now University of Kinshasa).
 He then trained as an epidemiologist at the Johns Hopkins School of Hygiene and Public Health (now the Johns Hopkins Bloomberg School of Public Health) and received his master's degree in Public Health in 1986.